The COVID-19 global pandemic has disrupted our daily lives and ways of being in ways that are unprecedented.

 Written by Kerry Anne.

-Kerry Anne is a Registered Clinical Counsellor and Canadian Certified Counsellor and loves to work with students at Alexander College in her role as the Health and Wellness Counsellor.
+Kerry Anne is a Registered Clinical Counsellor and Canadian Certified Counsellor and loves to work with students in her role as the Health and Wellness Counsellor.

 I’m here to offer students support, a fresh perspective and guidance in times of stress or difficulty.
 When I’m not working I love travelling, keeping active, hanging out with friends and family and finding the spiciest food in Vancouver and abroad.